MBarc/FIU-Converter-Application/Client/README.md

         **Stage 3:**

 ***Note: Make sure to fill out the config.py before you create any .exe files!***
+***Note: Please change the name of the .exe to reflect what stage it is.
+For example: readme.exe -> Stage-One.exe.***

 ## The files can be converted to .exe using Pyinstaller.